 Since DNA Painter compares DNA between people who share many segments, you can’t go into the deep past.
 You won’t be able to learn about millennia-old ancestors like you can with chromosomal haplogroups.

-DNA Painter does provide cool genetic genealogy tips and features.
-In the default painting tool, there is no special analysis of mitochondrial (or mtDNA) haplogroups or Y-DNA haplogroups.
+The software does provide cool genetic genealogy tips and features.
+In the default DNA Painter tool, there is no special analysis of mitochondrial (or mtDNA) haplogroups or Y-DNA haplogroups.
 However, on the Tree tool, you can add in these haplogroups and incorporate data from mitoYDNA.org.

 Aside from segment painting, another interesting visualization DNA Painter provides is a fanned out version of your family tree.
 While in the fanned-out view, you can apply filters to look at how your family tree’s DNA is shared.
 The “chromosome browser” function is easy to read.

 One filter is particularly useful for the visualization.
-The site offers a filter that highlights ancestors from whom you have inherited DNA.
+The site offers a filter that helps find common ancestors from whom you have inherited DNA.
 You can also highlight paths focusing on just X- or Y-chromosome DNA, as well as one focusing on mitochondrial DNA.

 If you’re new to genealogy, especially using DNA information, you may find DNA Painter a bit hard to use.
 The site has a somewhat steep learning curve.
 Fortunately, this is also supplemented with a lot of background information and tutorials.
 Unfortunately, this means you could spend hours reading everything on the site before you actually start painting matches with confidence.

 When starting with DNA Painter, the interface and tools may be a bit ambiguous.
 It took some time to learn things.
-For example, editing a “match” really means editing all information about a person sharing a segment.
+For example, editing a “match” really means editing all information about the segments you share.
 Similarly, “group” refers to all segments suspected to come from a single ancestor, not a group of ancestors.